 - The name, Social Security number and date of birth or age of your current spouse and any former spouse.
 You should also know the dates and places of marriage and dates of divorce or death (if appropriate);

-- The names of any unmarried children under 18, 18-19 and in secondary school or disabled before age 22;
+- The names of any unmarried children under age 18, age 18-19 and in elementary or secondary school, or disabled before age 22;

 - Your bank or other financial institution's Routing Transit Number and the account number [more info];.

 - Your citizenship status;

 - Whether you or anyone else has ever filed for Social Security benefits, Medicare or Supplemental Security Income on your behalf (if so, we will also ask for information on whose Social Security record you applied);

 - Whether you have used any other Social Security number;

 - If you are applying for retirement benefits, the month you want your benefits to begin; and

 - If you are within 3 months of age 65, whether you want to enroll in Medical Insurance (Part B of Medicare).

 Information About Your Work

 - The name and address of your employer(s) for this year and last year;

 - The amount of money earned last year and this year.
 If you are filing for benefits in the months of September through December, you will also need to estimate next year's earnings;